faithyeenxin/faithyeenxin/README.md

 :computer: Tech Stack: Next.js 13, Typescript, Tailwind, Supabase, Stripe, Resend, Vercel

 <a href="https://www.figma.com/proto/j09pnwQwUVOGlSBaVrnunS/nommies?page-id=0%3A1&type=design&node-id=1-144&viewport=1200%2C843%2C0.59&scaling=scale-down&starting-point-node-id=3%3A12">Nommies (in progress)</a><br>
-A react native foodlog application - it keeps track of what you eat through images with many more motivation functionalities! this project is still in it's design stage, follow my figma link and this page for further updates!
+An AI powered foodlog application - it keeps track of what you eat through images with many more motivation functionalities!
+This project is still in it's infant stage! :baby:
+Working on this with 2 other skillful engineers for backend and machine learning functionalities.

-:computer: Tech Stack: React Native, Django
+:computer: Tech Stack: React Native, React Native Elements, Google and Apple Auth, Python and Django Backend and Machine Learning.

 <a href="https://fridgedaddy.byfaithx.com/">FridgeDaddy -Juiced Up</a><br>
 A minimalistic and responsive fridge inventory website that tracks food items and it's remaining shelf life through real time day countdown.<br>